dolphindb/api-cplusplus/README.md

 #### 1.1.4 Compile

 In order to be compatible with the old compiler, there are 2 versions of libDolphinDBAPI.so.
+Since DolphinDB API supports ssl connection, openssl should also installed before compilation using DolphinDB API.

 One version uses the -D_GLIBCXX_USE_CXX11_ABI=0 option when compiling, and it is under the [bin/linux_x64/ABI0](./bin/linux_x64/ABI0) directory.